Practices that threaten our wildlife

 Marine pests

-There are a number of non-native marine pests (reported in Australian waters most of which were introduced accidentally by shipping and aquaculture activities.
-Some, including several crabs, mussels, seastars and seaweeds have been found to have a significant impact on marine ecosystems.
+There are a number of non-native marine pests (reported in Australian waters) most of which were introduced accidentally by shipping and aquaculture activities.
+Some, including several crabs, mussels, seastars and seaweeds, have a significant impact on marine ecosystems.

 Diseases, fungi and parasites

-Collecting native plants and plant parts is another threat to some of our native plants.
-Under the Nature Conservation Act 1992 and Nature Conservation (Wildlife) Regulation 1994, the harvesting and sale of native plants and plant parts are closely regulated.
+The illegal collection of native plants and animals is another threat to some of our native species.
+Under the Nature Conservation Act 1992 and Nature Conservation (Wildlife) Regulation 1994, this is regulated, including the harvesting and sale of native plants and plant parts.

 Some ferns, tree ferns, cycads and orchids are seriously threatened by collecting.
 Even common plants like grasstrees and staghorns are at risk.
 Individual plants can be damaged when stems, fruits and flowers are removed.
 Collecting a plant's seeds reduces the prospects for successful regeneration.